MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-openid-provider.md

 # Configure Open ID Connect provider settings for portals

-[OpenID Connect](https://openid.net/connect/) external identity providers are services that conform to the OpenID Connect [specifications](https://openid.net/developers/specs/).
+[OpenID Connect](https://openid.net/connect/) external identity providers are services that conform to the [Open ID Connect specifications](https://openid.net/specs/openid-connect-core-1_0.html).
+OpenID Connect introduces the concept of an "ID token", which is a security token that allows the client to verify the identity of the user.
+The ID token also gets basic profile information about the user; commonly known as "claims".

+This article explains how an identity provider&mdash;that supports OpenId Connect&mdash;can be integrated with Power Apps portals.

+## Supported and unsupported authentication flows in portals

+- Implicit Grant Flow
+    - This is the default authentication method used by portals.
+- Authorization Code Flow
+    - Portals uses *client_secret_post* method to communicate with token endpoint of identity server.
+    - *private_key_jwt* method to authenticate with token endpoint is not supported.
+- Hybrid Flow (restricted support)
+    - Portals requires *id_token* to be present in the response.
+Hence, *response_type* value as *code token* is not supported.
+    - Hybrid Flow in portals follows the same flow as Implicit Grant Flow, and uses *id_token* to directly sign in the users.
+- Portals doesn’t support PKCE-based techniques (Proof Key for Code Exchange) to authenticate users.

+## Examples

 Integrating a provider involves locating the authority (or issuer) URL associated with the provider.
 A configuration URL can be determined from the authority which supplies metadata required during the authentication workflow.
 The provider settings are based on the properties of the [OpenIdConnectAuthenticationOptions](https://msdn.microsoft.com/library/microsoft.owin.security.openidconnect.openidconnectauthenticationoptions.aspx) class.

 Examples of authority URLs are: